Qui c'est les plus forts?: Cast

+Production

+Filming took place in the Loire department, including in Saint-Étienne, Saint-Paul-en-Jarez, Saint-Chamond and Planfoy.
+Some scenes were shot at the Stade Geoffroy-Guichard in Saint-Étienne.

 Critical reception

 Reviewing it for Têtu, a French gay magazine, Paul Parant called it, "a perfect mix of seriousness and irony, at times leading to moments of genuine laughter."
 He went on to highlight its "good acting and well-written script."